Dollar General logo

 Dollar General Competitive Advantage

-• Deep understanding of rural customer needs
+• Deep understanding of the core customer

 Proof Points

-• 75% of customers within 5 miles of store
+• Serving communities within 5 miles

 Dollar General logo